craigduncanlab/HackyHour/BioinformaticsMap.md

 https://bioconductor.org/books/release/OSCA/index.html

-Bioconductor has its own installation manager (BiocManage) to help with installation.
+Bioconductor has its own installation manager (BiocManager) to help with installation.